Sammohanam Review: Give It A Shot If You Are Wondering What To Do Over The Long Eid Weekend!

 Performances

-Naresh is good, handsome and scores with his attitude at ease.
+Sudheer Babu is good, handsome and scores with his attitude at ease.
 He is one talented actor.
 Aditi Rao as a heroine from the northern belt who rose to stardom in Telugu cinema is convincing.
 Her body language and expressions make her the right fit for the role.
 The duo has complimented really well on-screen.

 Naresh as a middle-class dad and a cinema buff, is hilarious and is definitely a show-stealer in Sammohanam.
 Pavithra Lokesh gets a meaty role and the rest of the star cast have done justice to their roles.